SmokeyRGB/ComphyDiffusion/README.md

-Collecting workspace informationBelow is a proposed README text for your project:

 # PhotoshopDiffusion

 PhotoshopDiffusion is a Photoshop plugin designed to seamlessly connect Adobe Photoshop with a running ComfyUI server.
 It enables prompt-to-image and image-to-image generation directly from within Photoshop using the ComfyUI engine.